ethorhil/private-writes/Private Transfers/Phase A/01_Report/1 Summary.md

 Phase A also aggregates recurring system-level challenges into a consolidated **[[6 Cross-Pattern Problems|cross-pattern problem radar]]**.

 Equally important is what Phase A **does not** do.
-It does **not** select “winning” designs, recommend where PSE should invest, or propose strategy.
+It does **not** select “winning” designs, recommend where PSE should invest ressources, or propose strategy.
 All pattern scores are **descriptive rather than prescriptive** — they reflect the current, maturity-weighted shape of real deployments rather than theoretical maxima.
 The outcome is a **shared factual baseline** for understanding how private transfers work today, why they matter for user protection and compliant on-chain finance, and which structural friction points consistently appear across mechanisms.

 ---